Simoselaps minimus

-Simoselaps minimus, also known as the Dampierland burrowing snake, is a species of venomous burrowing snake that is endemic to Australia.
-The specific epithet minimus (“least”) refers to the species’ relatively small size.
+Simoselaps minimus, also known as the Dampierland burrowing snake, is a species of mildly venomous burrowing snake that is endemic to Australia.
+The specific epithet minimus ("least") refers to the species' relatively small size.

 Description

 The species grows to an average of about 22 cm in length.
 It has a pale brown upper body, cream snout, and two black blotches on head and nape.